 SCAMS RISK : MEDIUM

 Drink spiking with toxic substances occurs.
-Fake Arak, dangerous for your health, is often offered to tourists, since it costs less, due to the fact that methanol is used instead of alcohol.
-Scams with credit cards are frequent in Jakarta and criminals use electronic “skimming” to steal credit card credentials and pin code at some ATM’s.
-Some scammers pretend to recognize the victim offering him/her a drink and a ride, in order to mug him/her.
+Fake Arak, dangerous for your health, is often offered to tourists since it costs less because methanol is used instead of alcohol.
+Scams with credit cards are frequent in Jakarta and criminals use electronic “skimming” to steal credit card credentials and pin code at some ATMs.
+Some scammers pretend to recognize the victim offering him/her a drink and a ride, to mug him/her.